-To assess company compliance, Invesco relies on third party data providers.
+To assess company compliance, Invesco relies on third data providers.

-Where a previously eligible company subsequently fails an appropriate screen, subject to secondary validation the investment teams may choose to disinvest, subject to liquidity/regulatory and other factors.
+Where a previously eligible company subsequently fails an appropriate screen, subject to secondary validation the investment teams will ensure disinvestment within a period of 60 days, subject to liquidity/regulatory and other factors.
 At all times the best interests of shareholders will be taken into consideration.